Skip to main content

 • You're not running local AI models

-The honest verdict: the M4 you already own handles everything the M5 handles for typical business use.
-The performance difference exists in benchmarks, not in the workday.
+The M4 you already own handles typical business workloads identically to the M5.
+The performance difference shows up in benchmarks and specialized tasks, not in everyday use.

 Should MacBook Air M2 or M3 Owners Upgrade to the M5?